Legendary (Tyga album): Background

-Tyga said he had no intentions of releasing a full-length project at the time, but felt inspired after receiving constant requests from fans following the release of his single "Taste": “I really didn’t plan to have a whole album,” Tyga said in an interview with Ryan Seacrest.
-“I was just putting out singles, just putting out party vibes, and I was just recording as I went and people were like ‘We want an album!
-We want an album!’
-So I was like it’s only right one year later, let me drop it for the summer.”
+Tyga said he had no intentions of releasing a full-length project at the time, but felt inspired after receiving constant requests from fans following the release of his single "Taste": "I really didn't plan to have a whole album," Tyga said in an interview with Ryan Seacrest.
+"I was just putting out singles, just putting out party vibes, and I was just recording as I went and people were like 'We want an album!
+We want an album!'
+So I was like it's only right one year later, let me drop it for the summer."

 Legendary was originally supposed to be a double album, and was announced as such by Tyga in 2019.
 However, it ended up having 14 tracks on its standard edition.
-He said that the recording process for the album was to “not write [the lyrics] down, record it as I go.”
+He said that the recording process for the album was to "not write [the lyrics] down, record it as I go."

-Tyga said that the album's cover art was inspired by “Carter II and also an old Ice T cover.
-I kept it West Coast with the girls on there.”
+Tyga said that the album's cover art was inspired by Carter II and also an old Ice T cover.